Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

   timeframe: 24h
 ``````

-The aggregation condition can be defined in the following format:
+Aggregation conditions can be defined in the following format:
 * `count() {operator} {number}`: For log events that match the first condition before the pipe, the condition will match if the number of matched logs satisfies the condition expression specified by `{operator}` and `{number}`.

 `{operator}` can be one of the following: